-In Part One of our Michigan Day Trip Around the Thumb we traveled from Port Huron up the eastern shore of Lake Huron to the tip of the Thumb.
-Our starting point for the second half of our fun day trips in Michigan adventure is in Grindstone City.
+In Part One of our Michigan Day Trip Around the Thumb, we traveled from Port Huron up the eastern shore of Lake Huron to the tip of the Thumb.
+Grindstone City is our starting point for the second half of our fun day trips in Michigan adventure.
 We will begin heading west along Saginaw Bay’s shore of sugar sand beaches and interesting coastal towns and villages.
 I hope you brought your bathing suit because this side of the Thumb offers some of the best swimming beaches in Michigan.

 A – Grindstone City Harbor

 Since this is the second part of our Day Trips in Michigan story, our starting point is Grindstone City’s harbor.
 This is the only natural harbor on the shore of Lake Huron in the Thumb.
 The other local harbors are man-made, such as the huge Harbor Beach, the largest freshwater harbor in the world.
 Or developed from river outlets such as Port Austin’s Bird Creek and Caseville’s Pigeon River.